 The first step in maximizing savings is to build the budget.
 To do so, you have to document all the money you have coming in.
 This means your main job, your side gigs– everything.
-Mark down what you take home after taxes every month, and if it varies, jot down the low end of what you make.
-This will ensure you down plan for the best and end up at a deficit.
-We want to plan for the worst, and be happily surprised by surpluses along the way.
+Markdown what you take home after taxes every month, and if it varies, jot down the low end of what you make.
+This will ensure you down a plan for the best and end up at a deficit.
+We want to plan for the worst and be happily surprised by surpluses along the way.

 Separate Money You Need to Spend

-The next step is to document you spending.
+The next step is to document your spending.
 Separate spending into two categories: Needs and wants.
 Needs are anything you cannot go on without.
 These are things like rent, groceries, transportation, utilities, and internet.
-The wants include eating out (even at fast food spots), toys, cable, and anything else that you won’t exactly go under without.
+The wants include eating out (even at fast-food spots), toys, cable, and anything else that you won’t exactly go under without.